Vanilla JS awesome SVG loader demo

 Preserve line width

 This component will render SVG source code into a SVG symbol, so you'll have more freedom to manipulate it.
+Most importantly, it allows you to set custom colors.

-Preserve line width and use SvgImage component
+Preserve line width and replace colors

-Animate color and use SvgIcon component
+Animate color

 The example above but we'll animate colors using CSS.

-Reuse same SVG in multiple symbols
+Automatically reuse same SVG in multiple symbols

 This example demonstrates that one SVG is being reused in multiple SvgImage and SvgIcon components.